NVIDIA/cuda-python/docs/_sources/module/cudart.rst.txt

 .. autoattribute:: cuda.cudart.cudaNvSciSyncAttrWait

     When /p flags of :py:obj:`~.cudaDeviceGetNvSciSyncAttributes` is set to this, it indicates that application need waiter specific NvSciSyncAttr to be filled by :py:obj:`~.cudaDeviceGetNvSciSyncAttributes`.

+.. autoattribute:: cuda.cudart.cudaGraphKernelNodePortDefault

+    This port activates when the kernel has finished executing.

+.. autoattribute:: cuda.cudart.cudaGraphKernelNodePortProgrammatic

+    This port activates when all blocks of the kernel have performed cudaTriggerProgrammaticLaunchCompletion() or have terminated.
+It must be used with edge type :py:obj:`~.cudaGraphDependencyTypeProgrammatic`.
+See also :py:obj:`~.cudaLaunchAttributeProgrammaticEvent`.

+.. autoattribute:: cuda.cudart.cudaGraphKernelNodePortLaunchCompletion

+    This port activates when all blocks of the kernel have begun execution.
+See also :py:obj:`~.cudaLaunchAttributeLaunchCompletionEvent`.

 .. autoattribute:: cuda.cudart.cudaStreamAttrID
 .. autoattribute:: cuda.cudart.cudaStreamAttributeAccessPolicyWindow